coopengo/coog-docker/README.md

 That makes adding custom services straightforward, just add a new `yml` file in the appropriate sub-directory, re-run `./bin/configure`, and they should be detected.

+## Debug tools

+The backoffice application includes some useful tools for improving the performance analysis / debugging experience.

+Most notably:

+- Setting `COOG_UWSGI_STATS=1` in `env.custom` will enable statistics
+collection for the Uwsgi server on top of which the backoffice application runs.
+Those statistics can be accessed using the `bin/tools/uwsgi_stats` command, and are printed as json data
+- Setting `COOG_UWSGI_TRACEBACKER=1` in `env.custom` will enable the
+`bin/tools/uwsgi_tracebacks` command, that can be used to dump the current traceback of the Python processes / threads of the Uwsgi server.
+Useful when a process seems "stuck", or for detecting slow downs using a sampling approach

+Those two options have no sensible overhead, but are still disabled by default.

 ## FAQ